Journal of Personality and Social Psychology®

-The Attitudes and Social Cognition section and the Interpersonal Relations and Group Processes section have adopted a policy of masked review for all submissions.
+The journal has adopted a policy of masked review for all submissions.
 The cover letter should include all authors' names and institutional affiliations.
 The first page of text should omit this information but should include the title of the manuscript and the date it is submitted.
 Every effort should be made to see that the manuscript itself contains no clues to the authors' identity.

 Prepare manuscripts according to the Publication Manual of the American Psychological Association (6th edition).
 Manuscripts may be copyedited for bias-free language (see Chapter 3 of the Publication Manual).

 Review APA's Checklist for Manuscript Submission before submitting your article.

 Double-space all copy.
 Other formatting instructions, as well as instructions on preparing tables, figures, references, metrics, and abstracts, appear in the Manual.